Sub Process

 Vocabularies Panel Settings

-Assign Vocabularies that validate that Request data complies with a specific JSON schema.
-This is often mandatory for many types of business sectors including banking and healthcare.
-Ensure the quality and compliance of Request data.
-For example, during a Loan Application process, ensure that personal information has been included in the Request to that moment in that in-progress Request.
-The Vocabularies package must be installed to make this configuration.
+Vocabularies validate that Request data complies with a specific JSON schema.
+This is often mandatory for many types of business sectors including banking and healthcare ensuring the quality and compliance of Request data.
+For example, during a Loan Application process, ensure that all required personal information has been included in the Request.

-Follow these steps to assign Vocabularies that validate Request data from a Sub Process element:
+Follow these steps to assign Vocabularies that validate Request data from a Sub Process object:

-1. Select the Sub Process element from the Process model in which to assign Vocabularies that validate Request data prior to when this element completes.
+1. Select the Sub Process object from the Process model in which to assign Vocabularies that validate Request data prior to when this object completes.

 2. Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 3. Expand the Vocabularies panel if it is not presently expanded.
 The Assigned setting displays.